 Small, asymptomatic diverticula encountered incidentally at laparotomy need not be removed.
 Controversy exists regarding the management of a Meckel diverticulum found incidentally during surgery.
 Some surgeons prefer to resect the diverticulum in children and young adults even though it is asymptomatic.
-The diverticulum is also resected in asymptomatic elderly patients if it feels thickened on palpation; a thickened diverticulum may contain ectopic mucosa and thus has a greater risk of complications.
+The diverticulum is also resected in asymptomatic older patients if it feels thickened on palpation; a thickened diverticulum may contain ectopic mucosa and thus has a greater risk of complications.

 Meckel diverticulum is a common congenital sacculation of the antimesenteric border of the ileum that occasionally bleeds, becomes inflamed, or causes obstruction.

 Less than 25% of diverticula contain heterotopic gastric tissue that secretes hydrochloric acid, which can cause ulcers of the adjacent ileal mucosa and bleeding.